leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 }
 ```

+If complexity is false, Function #1 will perform doUnrelatedWork(), while Function #2 will simply return out of the statement.
+Ideally, doUnrelatedWork() should not be inside, but should be in the calling function.
+So to use guard clauses, you would have to decompose large functions into smaller ones.

+Which brings me to my next technique...

 ### Decompose into Functions

+Abstract out the complexity into small modular functions.

 You can almost keep everything to a nesting of one level, if you decompose everything into its own function.
 However, it should not be over-used.
 A simple rule to follow is, if you trouble naming the new function, then the logic within the function does not justify creating another method.
 Creating another method is complexity in itself.
-So, at then dof the day you're disguising the complexity.
+So, at the end of the day you're disguising the complexity.
 A well decomposed function will abstract out the complexity and show clearer intentions.
 Use sparingly!

 ```javascript
 const  = (obj) => {